Microwave Fabric Dyeing

 - After plastic has cooled remove the fabric from the container and place it in the kitchen sink.

-- Run cold water throughout the item and gently squeeze it until you notice the excess water flowing from the item runs clear
+- Run lukewarm or cool water throughout the item and gently squeeze until the excess water runs clear.
+Rinse material thoroughly to remove all excess dye.

 - Clean your workstation with water and appropriate cleaner as soon as possible after dyeing.